rthakur2712/meet-notes-summary/README.md

 ## 📝 Notes

 - **Session-only Data:** Only transcriptions made during the current server run are shown.
 Restarting or deleting the SQLite file clears history.
-- **Persistence:** The SQLite database file (`db.sqlite3` or similar) lives in `backend/` and persists between runs unless manually deleted.
+- **Persistence:** The SQLite database file (e.g., `db.sqlite3`) lives in `backend/` and persists between runs unless manually deleted.
 - **Loopback Audio:** Ensure your OS has a loopback/mix device enabled if you want to record system audio.

 ---